Muschamp Rd

 Sculpting in Time Cafe Sculpting in Time Café

-This is a popular café with both expats and Chinese locals.
+This was a popular café with both expats and Chinese locals.
 In addition to coffee and tea it has pizza, pasta, and sandwiches as well as cakes and cookies.
 It isn’t very loud and is a popular place to study or surf the net on their wireless network.
 I had less success downloading my mail here.
 Do not expect really fast internet connection speeds in China when surfing websites outside the country.
 Sculpting in time cafe is much more popular which may further decrease the speed you can surf the internet at least that has been my experience.

-Cake Madeleine Bakery
+Madeleine Bakery

 There are a number of bakeries in Wu Dao Kou, by far our favourite is Madeleine.
 They sell all manner of cakes and treats.
 You can get a one person sized dessert for 15 RMB or 12 RMB later at night after 8pm.
 Some days they even offer baked goods at 50% off in the evenings.
 This is a Korean run business, one of many in Wu Dao Kou.

-Cava Coffee Cava Coffee
+Cava Coffee

 This is another café in Wu Dao Kou which has an English menu and WiFi access.
 It serves Thai food as well as Western food.
 It is open quite late and is much quieter than Lush or Sculpting In Time especially in the evening.
 It has an excellent selection of teas, coffees, and imported beers.
 It may be your best bet if you really do want to do some studying.

-Iishi
+Cava Coffee Iishi

 This is a Japanese restaurant behind the building with KFC, Pizza Hut, and Tous les jours in it.
 Although the location is a bit hard to find, it hasn’t affected its popularity.
 Although the ramen isn’t as good as the Ramen Shop, it serves a wide variety of Japanese food including numerous sushies.
 It is considered by many to be the best Japanese food in Wu Dao Kou.